The lattice of varieties of monoids: Structure of certain sublattices of

-Note that the construction from~\cite{Vachuska-93}, which we reproduced above in order to state Theorem~\ref{struct of UCR}, almost literally repeats the construction introduced by Pol\'ak in~\cite{Polak-85,Polak-87}.
-The main result of these two articles states that the coideal $[\mathbf{SL}_{\sem},\mathbf{UCR}_{\sem}]$ of the lattice $\mathbb{UCR}_{\sem}$ is embeddable into the lattice of all isotone mappings from $\Lambda$ into the ordinal sum of the 3-element non-chain meet-semilattice and $\mathbb{UCR}_{\sem}/\rho$, where the congruence $\rho$ on $\mathbb{UCR}_{\sem}$ is defined in exactly the same way as above~\cite[Theorem~3.6]{Polak-87}.
+The construction in Vachuska~\cite{Vachuska-93}, which we reproduced above in order to state Theorem~\ref{struct of UCR}, almost literally repeats the construction introduced by Pol\'ak \cite{Polak-85,Polak-87}.
+The main result of these two articles states that the coideal $[\mathbf{SL}_\mathsf{sem},\mathbf{UCR}_\mathsf{sem}]$ of the lattice $\mathbb{UCR}_\mathsf{sem}$ is embeddable in the lattice of all isotone mappings from $\Lambda$ into the ordinal sum of the 3-element non-chain meet-semilattice and $\mathbb{UCR}_\mathsf{sem}/\rho$, where the congruence $\rho$ on $\mathbb{UCR}_\mathsf{sem}$ is defined in exactly the same way as above; see Pol\'ak \cite[Theorem~3.6]{Polak-87}.

-It is noted in~\cite[Example~5.6]{Vachuska-93} that the description of the lattice $\mathbb{BAND}$ mentioned in Subsection~\ref{BAND} is in fact a very partial case of the results of~\cite{Vachuska-93}.
+The description of the lattice $\mathbb{BAND}$ in Subsection~\ref{BAND} is in fact a very partial case of the results of Vachuska~\cite{Vachuska-93}.
 The lattice $\mathbb{BAND}/\rho$ is singleton and this gives a presentation of $\mathbb{BAND}$ as a certain lattice of isotone mappings from $\Lambda$ into the 2-element lattice.